Family of girl who died in US Border Patrol custody denied ambulance, investigation finds

 The child died on May 17 after experiencing a medical emergency at the agency's station in Harlingen, three days after being transferred from the Donna Processing Facility, near the border in Donna, Texas, for medical isolation.

+Acting CBP Commissioner Troy Miller called the child’s death "a deeply upsetting and unacceptable tragedy" in a statement, and pledged to take actions - including a ban on some medical providers involved and review of medically vulnerable people in the organization's custody.

-The family was held by the CBP for nine days despite agency policy limiting custody to 72 hours.
+The family had been held by CBP for nine days despite agency policy limiting custody to 72 hours.

 The family was being held for deportation, two U.S. Department of Homeland Security officials said, requesting anonymity to discuss details of the case.
 DHS did not immediately reply to a request for comment.